elsontanjunhao/pcd_visual/README.md

 python lidar_visualization.py
 ```

-    An Open3D window will open, displaying the point cloud and the detected bounding boxes.
+An Open3D window will open, displaying the pointcloud and the detected bounding boxes.

 ## Tested Environment Specifications
 This project was successfully tested on the following system configuration: